 No, the high school is an extension of our current K-8 program.
 As such, it is operated under the Académie Lafayette charter sponsored by UCM.
 Missouri Charter School laws prohibit two charter schools or any other public schools to “merge” or to create partnerships for a high school.

 Yes.
 However, they will have to apply like any other non-AL students and go through a lottery if there are more applications than seats available.
 Standard admissions rules would apply regarding sibling preference.

-No, the ALHS will be a college preparatory, International Baccalaureate and global studies high school.
-The ALHS will not be immersion but the administration is currently in conversation with UMKC to have the option for students to earn college credit for French by exam after their 8th grade year.
+No, the ALIHS will be a college preparatory, International Baccalaureate and global studies high school with a continued emphasis on learning global languages.
+The ALIHS will not be immersion but the administration is currently in conversation with UMKC to have the option for students to earn college credit for French by exam after their 8th grade year.
 We will continue to build out advanced language options for students to continue their language development in French, Spanish and Mandarin.

 The accreditation process will begin once the school opens and should be fully accredited by year four.